 Depending on what kind of reception you plan to have, you may be responsible for providing your vendors with lunch or dinner.
 Typically this rule doesn’t apply to vendors like your florist who may only be at the venue for a short time setting up and breaking down your flowers.
 The same goes for ceremony musicians who only play through the ceremony and cocktail hour.
 However, if you’re planning to dance the night away to a DJ or band, you’ll want to factor this into your budget–since they’ll be with you for hours.
 It’s considered a courtesy to check in and make sure they get to take a break and eat something.
 Other vendors you’ll want to feed:

 In most cases, you can serve your vendors the same meal you serve your guests (for the same price).
 Be sure to factor those numbers into your final catering plate count.
+Keep in mind that catering in New York City and other big cities is going to be more expensive than catering in rural areas.
 Just as you would for your guests, double-check for any food allergies, sensitivities, or dietary restrictions that your vendors might have.
 Some vendors won’t require meals—again, it’s a courtesy to check.
 Chances are, they’ll have something in their contract that outlines exactly what they need so that there’s no confusion.

 Average Extra Cost: $30-150 per person

 Centerpieces and bud vases and bouquets, oh my!
 You’ve probably counted up how many bouquets and boutonnieres you need for yourself, your venue, and your immediate wedding party, but have you checked in with some other key players?
 Ask your parents if they’d like to wear a corsage or boutonniere for the ceremony.
 Ask your grandparents, too.
 Consider all of the people playing a role in your ceremony and decide if there are additional floral adornments you want them to wear.
 For example, do you want a flower crown for your flower girl?